 FALL: SEPTEMBER 3RD, 2024 – PTCAS APPLICATIONS OPEN JUNE ’23

-Graduates of the Doctor of Physical Therapy (DPT) program (pending WSCUC and CAPTE1 approval) will be agents of excellence who are able to provide patient/client-centered care and thrive in a curriculum guided by a clinical framework for learning, integration of knowledge for practice with patient care skills, wellness, and evidence-based care, delivered in an environment focused on equity and imbued with kindness.
+Graduates of the Doctor of Physical Therapy (DPT) program will be agents of excellence who are able to provide patient/client-centered care and thrive in a curriculum guided by a clinical framework for learning, integration of knowledge for practice with patient care skills, wellness, and evidence-based care, delivered in an environment focused on equity and imbued with kindness.